Skip to content

 Each Netlas Search tool is associated with a set of API endpoints that facilitate different search operations:

-• /api/[search_tool]/ — This endpoint allows you to make search queries, returning up to 20 results per request.
+GET /api/[search_tool]/ Perform a search query, returning up to 20 results per request.

-• /api/[search_tool]/download/ — Fetches search results in a stream format.
-You must specify the size of the stream as a parameter in the request.
+POST /api/[search_tool]/download/ Fetch search results in a stream format.
+Specify the stream size as a parameter in the request.

-• /api/[search_tool]_facet/ — Enables facet searches, which organize search results into groups based on specified criteria.
+GET /api/[search_tool]_facet/ Organize search results into groups based on specified criteria (missing in Certificates Search).

 A complete list of available endpoints is detailed in the API specification.